shalinimoorthy29/shalinimoorthy29/README.md

 ## 🙋🏽‍♀️ About Me

 Welcome to my GitHub portfolio.
 I'm a scientific professional with a PhD in Cancer Research, 2 years of postdoctoral research with a specialism in CRISPR gene editing and 3 years of oncology drug discovery experience in a world-leading CRO.
 This portfolio showcases my work and progress as I transition from a scientific research background into the field of data science.
-I hope to build a portfolio that spans diverse areas within data science, such as bioinformatics, computational biology, and machine learning.
+I aim to build a diverse portfolio that spans various areas within data science, such as bioinformatics, computational biology, and machine learning, while maintaining a strong focus on applications within the life sciences.

+This expresses your intention to explore multiple domains while ensuring that your work remains centered on life sciences.

 ## 🛠️ Skills